OMAS-IIIF/oldaplib/docs/knowledge_base.md

-# Knowledge Foundation for OMASLIB
+# Knowledge Foundation for OLDAP

 OLDAP implements several Python Classes which can be used to build a consistent, project specific data model in RDF, usually implemented in a triplestore.
 The following terms are important: